 In order to accomodate tradition, Rabbinic folklore has defined the term ‘between the evenings’ in a manner that would befuddle, and cloud the issue, and prevent men from seeing the True Lamb of Yahuweh, that takes away the sins of the world.

 This tradition claims that ‘between the evenings’ is some period of time between two imagined separate evening phases, between 3pm and 6pm, occurring in the same afternoon.
-This notion is just the imagination of men, for we see above that Scripture defines the ‘ereb’ evening for us as darkness, the time after “sunset.”
+This notion is just the imagination of men, for we see in the above Scripture passage, that the word ‘ereb’ used for evening is defined also as darkness and night, the time after “sunset.”
 Likewise, when we recognise the life of Yahushua as our example, everything falls neatly into place.

 Thus Scripture defines “between the evenings” or “between the sunsets” as simply a 24-hour period, from one sunset to the next.
 The light of the Scriptures and the example of Yahushua, when seen together, reveal what is Truth, and what is fiction.

-Thus we see the time of the Passover meal is fixed, and the time of killing of the Sacrifice Lamb can float — allowing for the timing of both the Egypt and Last Supper Passovers.
+Thus we see the time of eating the Passover meal is fixed narrowly to only night time, but the time of killing the Sacrifice Lamb can float — allowing for the difference in timing between both the Egypt and Last Supper Passovers.
 What has suffered is man’s lack of eyesight to see this Truth, and to walk in it.

 The Passover is to be kept at the beginning of the 24-hour period of the 14th day of the Biblical first month.

 The Passover Lamb was to be killed between the evenings, or between the sunsets, within an allotted 24-hour period of the 14th day.
-This floating time for killing the Lamb allowed for both the Passover in Egypt and the Passover of the Last Supper to occur at their appointed time, and still allow for the Sacrifice Lamb to be killed after the meal had been eaten the previous night.
+This floating time for killing the Lamb allowed for both the Passover in Egypt and the Passover of the Last Supper to occur at their appointed time, and still allow for Messiah as the Sacrifice Lamb to be killed after the meal had been killed and then eaten the previous night.

-Man’s attempt to figure out the logic of Scripture has prevented him from walking in the Truth of Scripture.
+Man’s attempt to understand Scripture, without first walking in it, has come to nought.
+And man’s attempt to figure out the logic of Scripture without first walking in it and understanding it, has prevented him from seeing the Truth of Scripture.
 Yahuweh’s plan is that man is to first believe and obey, and then man will receive understanding.
 As we obey Him, and keep Yahuweh’s New Covenant Passover and other Sabbaths, Yahushua will open our eyes to much Truth.